Johnny-Morgan/pickles/TESTING.md

 - base.css - no errors found.
 - checkout.css - no errors found.
 - profile.css - no errors found.

+### JavaScript

+[JSHint](https://jshint.com/) was used to validate the JavaScript code of the project.

+All warnings related to missing semicolons, which were added to the code.

 ### Python